linode/docs/docs/guides/uptime/monitoring/adagios-web-interface-for-nagios/index.md

 ### Installing Adagios

 On most systems, the best way to install Adagios is from source.
 This approach makes the Adagios configuration easier to manipulate, which is necessary depending on where Nagios is installed.
-The steps may seem daunting, but the aim is to make each part of the installation clear and manageable.

 #### Setting Up the Prerequisites